15 Best Motherboards with WiFi and Bluetooth

 Platform: AMD or Intel

-Before choosing any motherboard, the first thing to consider is to decide between AMD or Intel.
+Before choosing any motherboard, deciding between AMD or Intel is the first thing to consider.
 Both platforms offer excellent processors ranging from budget to powerful gaming and workstation processors.
 Most AMD and Intel motherboards come with Wi-Fi and Bluetooth, so it’s a matter of preference.

 Processor Compatibility